56 Nights: Critical reception and impact

 56 Nights was completed right before Future performed at SXSW in 2015 in Austin, Texas.
 It was well received by critics and was given a score of 7.3 by Pitchfork.
 It is seen as the final piece of a trilogy of album-quality mixtapes from Future that includes Monster and Beast Mode.
 On April 9, 2020, Future released 56 Nights on all music streaming services, making the mixtape widely available for the first time ever.

 Track listing

-All tracks written by Nayvadius Wilburn and Joshua Luellen and produced by Southside, except where noted.
+All tracks written by Nayvadius Wilburn (Future) and Joshua Luellen (Southside) and produced by Southside, except where noted.